 Norwegian now competes with SAS on some of the most popular routes, such as the summer-only Stockholm–Kiruna route, which means that prices can be more competitive.

 City transport is usually excellent value and services tend to be efficient and reliable, even in busy cities like Stockholm and Gothenburg.

-Sightseeing in Sweden can quickly get expensive, though you’ll find there are plenty of free things to do in most of the big cities (see our guide to free attractions in Stockholm if you need a bit of inspiration).
+Sightseeing in Sweden can quickly get expensive, though you’ll find there are plenty of free things to do in most of the big cities.

 |Day pass for the Icehotel||350 SEK|